panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 In 1994, when the IntServ architecture document {{RFC1633}} was published, real-time traffic was first appearing on the Internet.
 At that time, bandwidth was still a scarce commodity.
 Internet Service Providers built networks over DS3 (45 Mbps) infrastructure, and sub-rate (< 1 Mpbs) access was common.
 Therefore, the IETF anticipated a need for a fine-grained QoS mechanism.

 In the IntServ architecture, some  applications can require service guarantees.
 Therefore, those applications use the Resource Reservation Protocol (RSVP) {{RFC2205}} to signal  QoS  reservations across network paths.
-Every router in the network maintains per-flow soft-state to a) perform call admission control and b) deliver guaranteed service.
+Every router in the network that participates in IntServ maintains per-flow soft-state to a) perform call admission control and b) deliver guaranteed service.

 Applications use Flow Specification (Flow Specs) {{RFC2210}} to describe the traffic that they emit.
 RSVP reserves capacity for traffic on a per Flow Spec basis.